armchr/armchr/README.md

 **Note:**
 - Replace `$HOME` with your actual home directory path if needed
-- LLM environment variables are optional - you can configure via the Settings UI instead
+- Configure LLM and repositories through the Settings UI in the dashboard
 - The container maps your home directory as read-only for security

 ## Troubleshooting